djeada/Vtk-Examples/notes/03_input_and_output.md

 vtk_writer.Write()
 ```

-This script exemplifies the straightforward approach of VTK in converting data between different formats, highlighting its powerful data processing capabilities.
+This script shows the straightforward approach of VTK in converting data between different formats, highlighting its powerful data processing capabilities.

 ## Readers and Writers Comparison